-Arthropod Sampling and Berry-Producing Shrubs- Sweep-netting is considered one of the most efficient methods for obtaining relative abundance estimates for the order Orthoptera, the primary insect prey of thrashers (Evans & Baily 1993).
+An additional biotic predictor for nest survival is food abundance within occupied territories.
+Sweep-netting is considered one of the most efficient methods for obtaining relative abundance estimates for the order Orthoptera, the primary insect prey of thrashers (Evans & Baily 1993).
 Sweep-netting was conducted 3 times on each adult territory, once during the incubation stage and twice during the nestling stage (Sutter & Ritchison 2005, Hickman et al. 2006, Kurschback-Brohl et al. 2010).
 Sweep-netting occurred along two randomly placed, parallel 100m transects, 10m apart within the occupied breeding territory, with 20 sweeps per 20m broken down into five separate sections swept in succession (Steward et al. 2013) for a total of 100 sweeps per transect (Jamison et al. 2002).
 Sweeps were low and fast, using the figure-eight method with a standard 38-cm diameter muslin sweep net (Brust et al. 2009).
 Transects were placed in a random direction, and as recommended by Whipple et al. (2010), sweep-netting samples took place between the hours of 10:00 and 16:00.
-In addition to sweep-netting, the beat-netting (i.e., beat-sheeting) method was used to collect arthropods from shrubs, as Bendire's Thrashers are known to glean insects from shrubs (England & Laudenslayer 1993).
+In addition to sweep-netting, the beatnetting (i.e., beat-sheeting) method was used to collect arthropods from shrubs, as Bendire's Thrashers are known to glean insects from shrubs (England & Laudenslayer 1993).
 Beat-netting occurred concurrently with sweep-netting.
 Four samples were taken along each sweep netting transect at four randomly selected shrubs within 10m of the transect (McDermott & Wood 2010).
 One observer held the beating net (18" diameter net) under the shrub and used an aspirator to collect arthropods while another observer beat 4 branches, with 4 beats each (McDermott & Wood 2010).
 All collected samples were fumigated with ethyl acetate, placed in freezer bags, labeled, and stored frozen until sorted.
-Collection method, location, date, time, temperature and wind speed were recorded for each sampling location (Whipple et al. 2010).
+Collection method, location, date, time, temperature, and wind speed were recorded for each sampling location (Whipple et al. 2010).
 All arthropod samples were sorted to order and counted.

-Abundance of berry-producing shrubs was estimated using the same two parallel, 100m transects used for sweep- and beat-netting, which were 10m apart.
-Abundance of berry-producing shrubs was evaluated immediately following arthropod sampling.
-Observers recorded presence of berry-producing shrubs, species of berry-producing shrubs, and presence or absence of berries on each shrub within 10m of each side and included the 10m between the parallel transects (Vega Rivera et al. 1999).
+The abundance of berry-producing shrubs was estimated using the same two parallel, 100m transects used for sweep- and beat-netting.
+The abundance of berry-producing shrubs was evaluated immediately following arthropod sampling.
+Observers recorded the presence of berry-producing shrubs, species of berryproducing shrubs, and presence or absence of berries on each shrub within 10m of each transect, including the 10m between the parallel transects (Vega Rivera et al. 1999).